Topic: Sexual Behavior Problems Treatment (Adolescents)

 - In order to be included: Program must specifically target sexual behavior problems as a goal

-- In order to be rated: There must be research evidence (as specified by Scientific Rating Scale) that examines outcomes related to sexual behavior for the youth, such as recidivism or changes in youth behavior, symptom levels, and/or functioning
+- In order to be rated: There must be research evidence (as specified by the Scientific Rating Scale) that examines outcomes related to sexual behavior for the youth, such as recidivism or changes in youth behavior, symptom levels, and/or functioning

 Programs in this Topic Area